Copyright 2017 Pine Trails Ranch All rights reserved.

 -Experienced in developing young horses

-Megan has been riding at Pine Trails for over 15 years.
+Megan has been riding at Pine Trails for over 20 years.
 Although Megan is a retired nurse, she spends many of her days helping out at the ranch.
 Megan teaches several lessons a week and especially enjoys working with adult students, who appreciate her perspective as a fellow adult rider.
-Megan also enjoys riding her horses, Aurora and Roxie.
+Megan also enjoys riding her horse, Aurora.